Felix Z. Longoria Jr.: Chicano movement

 What has now become known as the "Longoria Affair" was a pivotal moment in the early stages of the post-World War II Chicano Movement in the United States.
 The newly formed GI Forum (est. March 1948) was advocating on behalf of segregated Hispanic veterans receiving unequal treatment by the military in Corpus Christi.
-Mrs. Longoria and her sister contacted Dr. Hector P. Garcia, founder of the American GI Forum, who began lobbying for improvements.
+Mrs. Longoria and her sister contacted Hector P. Garcia, founder of the American GI Forum, who began lobbying for improvements.
 The national and international press picked up the story and the movement even impacted U.S.–Mexican relations.

 The Felix Longoria affair became an early example of a unifying event in the Chicano Movement.
 The intervention of García and the American GI Forum in the matter led to an increased interest around the country in opening local chapters of the organization.

 Among Mexican Americans and Hispanics across the country, the incident became a rallying point and a recruiting tool for the GI Forum that soon had chapters across the US.

 Texas Historical Marker

 In 2004, Santiago Hernandez of Corpus Christi, who was an employee of the federal prison near Three Rivers, began a push for local recognition of Private Felix Longoria in Three Rivers.
 He proposed to name the city's post office in honor of Longoria.
 This revived former tensions and longstanding resentments, both among survivors and a new generation, related to the events of 1948–1949 and discrimination against Hispanics.
 In this atmosphere the proposal was rejected.

 Hernandez gained permission from the Tejano owner of the now closed and dilapidated funeral home to place a Texas Historical Marker on the property.
 The Texas Historical Commission granted permission, over the objections of the local historical commission and the mostly white supporters of Mr. Kennedy to the marker and to the information on it.
-The subject of local controversy, the marker was installed in the Spring of 2010, and many in the community attended the dedication.
+The marker was installed in the Spring of 2010, and many in the community attended the dedication.
 In 2014, new owners of the funeral home demolished it and converted the lot into a parking area.
 The historical marker was damaged in the process; after it was hit by a car soon after, it was removed.
 The new owners of the property asked that the marker not be returned after it was repaired, so it was rededicated and installed in the town square at the entrance to city hall.

-The events of 1944 and the placement of the historical marker were covered in a documentary film: the film, The Longoria Affair, and its subjects are still controversial in Three Rivers.
+The events of 1944 and the placement of the historical marker were covered in a documentary film: the film, The Longoria Affair.
 The exact words Mr. Kennedy reportedly used and his reasons for denying the use of the funeral home are disputed by some locals in Three Rivers, and the family and friends of Mr. Kennedy.